7 Key Email Marketing Trends (2024-2026)

 In short, integrations give ESPs superpowers they didn’t have before.

-Which is why the number of integrations is growing so quickly.
+This is why the number of integrations is growing so quickly.

-3. email segmentation becomes the norm
+3. Email segmentation becomes the norm

 Plus, email segmentation has moved well beyond "subscriber clicks X, move to list Y".

-Services like Mixmax and Instagram Insights make it relatively easy to track customer engagement with across email, social media and more.
+Services like Mixmax and Instagram Insights make it relatively easy to track customer engagement across email, social media and more.

 Besides allowing marketers to call a whole segment of their audience “Karen”, personalizing content can lead to as much as a six-fold increase in transaction rate.